jan-koupil/scrimba-advent-calendar-2020/readme.md

 …that if performance matters, regex should be avoided.
 As always, no surprise.

 ## [Challenge 17:👑 Different Symbols Naive](https://scrimba.com/scrim/co33e439eb07d95824710dd12)
 This is a typical use-case for the JavaScript [`Set`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) class.
-Let's have a look how it will perform.
+Let's have a look at how it will perform.

 |#|Chrome|Firefox|
 |--- |--- |--- |